TheresaLui/SelfHelpContent_v2/articles/microsoft.classiccompute/classiccompute-cantconnecttomywindowsvm.md

 # I can't connect to my Windows VM

-4 out of 5 customers resolved their connectivity issue using the below steps.<br>
+4 out of 5 customers resolved their VM connectivity issue using the below steps.<br>

 ## **Recommended steps**